 WEST PALM BEACH (CBS4) — The water level in Lake Okeechobee has fallen below 10 feet above sea level for the first time since 2007.

-For now the two-day a week watering restrictions are remaining as they are, according to South Florida Water Management District Division Director of Water Resources Terrie Bates.
-The governing board could reconsider that at a meeting this week.
+But for now, the two-day a week watering restrictions are remaining as they are, South Florida Water Management District Division Director of Water Resources Terrie Bates said.
+The governing board could reconsider at a meeting next week.

 One reason is that so far there has not been any salt water intrusion or increased chloride levels in coastal wells.